A Survey on Adversarial Contention Resolution: The Static Case

 \subsubsection{\bf Developing Intuition.}

-In order to better understand why \beb performs poorly, we consider a class of \defn{Bernoulli-backoff} algorithms, where each packet sends with probability $1/w$ in each slot of a window of size $w$.
-Note that this differs subtly from the approaches discussed in Section~\ref{sec:general-monotonic-backoff}, where a single slot is chosen uniformly at random in which to send.\footnote{Interestingly, the makespan of Bernoulli backoff algorithms can differ significantly, as discussed in~\cite{bender:adversarial}, but this is not critical to our discussion here.} For Bernoulli-backoff algorithms it is easy to analyze the useful notion of \defn{contention}~\cite{richa:jamming4,ChangJP19,BenderFGY19,DBLP:conf/spaa/AgrawalBFGY20,bender:how}.
-Let $p_i(t)$ denote the probability that packet $i$ attempts to broadcast in slot $t$.
-We define the contention in slot $t$, {\boldmath{$C(t)$}}, to be $C(t) = \sum_i p_i(t)$, where the sum is taken over all packets in the system at time $t$.
+In order to better understand why \beb performs poorly, we consider a class of \defn{Bernoulli-backoff} algorithms (see \cite{bender:adversarial}), where each packet sends with probability $1/w$ in each slot of a window of size $w$.
+Note that this differs subtly from the approaches discussed in Section~\ref{sec:general-monotonic-backoff}, where a single slot is chosen uniformly at random in which to send.
+For Bernoulli-backoff algorithms it is easy to analyze the useful notion of \defn{contention}~\cite{richa:jamming4,ChangJP19,BenderFGY19,DBLP:conf/spaa/AgrawalBFGY20,bender:how}.
+Let {\boldmath{$p_i(t)$}} denote the probability that packet $i$ attempts to broadcast in slot $t$.
+We define the contention in slot $t$ to be {\boldmath{$C(t)$}} $= \sum_i p_i(t)$; that is, the sum of the sending probabilities for all packets in the system at time $t$.

-The notion of contention characterizes the probability that some packet is successful in slot $t$; denote this quantity by $p_{\mbox{ suc}}(t)$.
+Contention characterizes the probability that some packet is successful in slot $t$; denote this quantity by {\boldmath{$p_{\mbox{ suc}}(t)$}}.
 In particular, if $p_i(t) \leq 1/2$, which is true if we set the initial window to be size at least $2$, then the following relationship holds:

+While we use Equation~\ref{eq:success-prob} here to gain intuition about the static case, these bounds on contention will also be useful later on when discussing the dynamic case (Section~\ref{sec:adversarial-dynamic}).
 Like the temperature of the porridge in the Goldilocks fable, the contention can be ``too high'' or ``too low'' for packets to succeed.
 For example, consider the Bernoulli equivalent of \beb.
 Initially, the contention is high.
-In particular, $C(t) = \Omega(\ln n)$ which implies that $p_{\mbox{ suc}}(t)$ is polynomially small in $n$ until a window of size $\Theta(n/\ln n)$.
-We highlight that, while we use Equation~\ref{eq:success-prob} to gain intuition about the static case, these bounds on contention will also be useful later on when discussing the dynamic case (Section~\ref{sec:adversarial-dynamic}).
+In particular, $C(t) = \Omega(\ln n)$ until a window of size $\Theta(n/\ln n)$, implying that $p_{\mbox{ suc}}(t)$ is polynomially small (or smaller) in $n$ during this portion of the execution.

 When the window size reaches $\Theta(n)$, $C(t)=\Theta(1)$ and so $p_{\mbox{ suc}}(t) = \Theta(1)$.
 At this point, the contention is ``just right'' and many packets succeed.
 Unfortunately, since the window size grows aggressively under \beb, the contention rapidly decreases, and so, any remaining packets require many slots before they succeed.
 This behavior is what leads to suboptimal makespan, and it begs the question: is there a backoff algorithm that yields the asymptotically optimal makespan of $O(n)$ or, equivalently, $\Omega(1)$ throughput?
 As a first step towards answering this question, we consider backoff algorithms where the growth of contention windows differs from \beb.